makersacademy/ruby-coding-challenge/lib/approach.md

 - Initial idea was to convert hash to array and sum all together
 - Used to_a method on hash, then used .inject(0){|sum,x| sum + x } (found on stack overflow).
 Testing failed
 - Thought instead of iterating using #each and summing all keys and values together.
 Worked and easily understood

+convert_array_to_a_hash
+- Considering there is #to_a, assumed there would be #to_h, confirmed in ruby docs
+- Tested using array.to_h, failed
+- Searched failure on google, discovered stack overflow page discussing differences between #to_h and Hash[]
+- Noticed arrays being given are multidimensional with each object in the array being an array with two objects.
+Decided to try and convert provided argument into multiple arrays with two objects apiece
+- Stack overflow led me to #slice(n), tested in combination with #to_h, worked!